-Kavala is a town in northern Greece and is the principal seaport of eastern Macedonia.
+Kavala is a town in northern Greece and is the principal Mediterranean seaport of eastern Macedonia.
 Situated on the Bay of Kavala, close to the island of Thasos, it is about a one-and-a-half-hour drive from Thessaloniki.

-The city is steeped in history and built in the style of an amphitheatre.
+The city is steeped in Mediterranean history and built in the style of an amphitheatre.
 The architecture allows both residents and tourists to enjoy superb sea views from almost any part of the town.

 Etymologists often dispute the origin of the name Kavala.
 Some attribute it to an ancient Greek village called Skavala which was near to the town.
 Other suggestions include that the name came from the Italian word “Cavallo” meaning horse.
 Additionally, the name may have come from the Hebrew religion “Kabbalah” because there was once a large Jewish population living in the city.

 The people of Thassos founded the city in the late 7th-century BC.
-Thassian colonies emerged along the coast.
+Thassian colonies emerged along the Mediterranean coast.
 The rich gold and silver mines attracted early settlers, especially those located close to the Pangaion mountain area.

 A century later, Neapolis claimed independence from Thassos and began issuing money in the form of silver, depicting the head of Gorgo on one side of the coin.
 During this era, the Thassians built a marble temple.
 Pieces of marble from the temple are displayed in Kavala´s archaeological museum.